bscriver123/market-neutral-provider/README.md

   - **Max Bid**: Determines the maximum bid amount for proposals.
 If set to None, a gpt-4o-mini model will decide the appropriate bid based on the instance's background.
 This part of the configuration directly impacts the economic considerations of the proposals.

 These configuration variables are stored in the config file, ensuring the Market Neutral Provider can effectively interact with the Market router by managing its proposals and financial transactions.

+## Contributing

+We welcome contributions to enhance the functionality and usability of this project.
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes and push your branch to your fork.
+4. Submit a pull request with a detailed description of your changes.

 ## Key Components and Processes